-As at December 31, 2020, the Company employed or engaged as subcontractors in Namibia a total of 2 individuals on a part-time basis in its operations.
-In addition, the Company had 2 management staff in Canada and 1 in the United Kingdom.
+As at December 31, 2022, the Company employed or engaged as subcontractors in Namibia a project manager and a total of 4 individuals in its operations.
+In addition, the Company had 2 management staff in Canada, 1 in the United Kingdom and 1 in Greece.